-With these facts about bass sound frequencies fresh in our minds, we have a great framework to begin our discussion on small speakers and their bass responses.
+With these facts about bass sound frequencies fresh in our minds, we have a great framework for discussing small speakers and their bass responses.

 Size Matters… Usually

-Generally speaking, and all else being equal, larger speakers are more capable of producing bass frequencies than smaller speakers.
+Generally speaking, and all else being equal, larger speakers are more proficient at producing bass frequencies than smaller speakers.

 This is why subwoofers (designed to produce low-end frequencies) are notably larger than tweeters (designed to produce high-end frequencies).